-Trump Hits Rewind on Historic US-Cuban Normalization
+Trump Hits Rewind on Historic US-Cuba Normalization

-(CN) — Broadly supported by most U.S. and Cuban citizens, former President Barack Obama’s historic normalization of relations between the two nations is heading for a setback as his successor Donald Trump unveils new restrictions Friday on business and travel.
+(CN) — Broadly supported by most U.S. and Cuban citizens, former President Barack Obama’s historic normalization of relations between the two nations received a setback Friday as his successor unveiled new restrictions on business and travel.

+“Effective immediately,” President Donald Trump said, “I am canceling the prior administration’s completely one-sided deal with Cuba.”

-For the venue of this afternoon’s address, reversing aspects of Barack Obama’s historic U.S.-Cuban normalization, Trump could hardly have chosen a more foreboding symbol of a disastrous foreign policy maneuver.
+For the venue of this afternoon’s address — the Manuel Artime theater in Miami, Florida’s Little Havana — Trump could hardly have chosen a more foreboding symbol of a disastrous foreign-policy maneuver.

-Miami’s Manuel Artime theater is named after the Cuban exile who led the Bay of Pigs invasion, a CIA plot to overthrow the then-nascent leader Fidel Castro two years after the revolution ended in 1959.
+The Artime theater is named after the Cuban exile who led the Bay of Pigs invasion, a covert CIA plot to overthrow Fidel Castro two years after the 1959 end of the revolution.

-The covert mission ended in spectacular failure, with more than 100 members of the U.S.-trained Brigade 2506 killed, more than 1,000 captured, and Castro scoring a decisive military victory that strengthened his rule.
+It was a spectacular failure, with more than 100 members of the U.S.-trained Brigade 2506 killed, more than 1,000 captured, and Castro scoring a decisive military victory that strengthened his then-nascent rule.

 But the brigade’s veterans, exiles living in Miami, remain a potent political force whose endorsement helped nudge Trump a little more than a percentage point to victory in the swing state of Florida.

-Paying tribute to the group today, Trump plans to roll back crucial aspects of Obama’s executive orders that have eased U.S.-Cuban travel and commerce since late 2014, replacing them with measures targeting the Cuban military and individual U.S. travel.
+Human Rights Watch urged Trump not to exacerbate U.S.-Cuban relations, saying that the half-century old embargo has caused only suffering.

+“The previous administration was right to reject a policy that hurt ordinary Cubans and did nothing to advance human rights,” Human Rights Watch managing director Daniel Wilkinson said in a statement.

-To William LeoGrande, the dean of American University’s School of Public Affairs, the site of Trump’s speech today underscores the president’s transactional nature.
+To William LeoGrande, dean of American University’s School of Public Affairs, the site of Trump’s speech shows the president playing to a crowd who did him a favor.

 “It demonstrates that Donald Trump is treating Cuba as a domestic political issue, not a foreign-policy issue,” LeoGrande said in a phone interview.
 “He’s paying off a political debt to Cuban-Americans who endorsed him, the veterans association of the Bay of Pigs.”

-As the author of “Back Channel to Cuba: The Hidden History of Negotiations between Washington and Havana,” LeoGrande believes that many aspects of the detente will remain untouched.
+As the author of “Back Channel to Cuba: The Hidden History of Negotiations between Washington and Havana,” LeoGrande said in an interview before the speech that many aspects of the detente will remain untouched.

+The White House’s summary of Trump’s orders prove the professor’s predictions correct.

 Cruise ships and airlines will continue service to the island.
 The old “wet foot, dry foot” policy that once gave automatic U.S. legal permanent residency to Cuban migrants will stay overturned.
 U.S. and Cuban embassies will remain open on each others’ soil, and certain categories of travelers will continue to have general license to travel without Department of State permission.

-But Trump is expected to ban U.S. citizens from spending money on companies controlled by the Cuban military.
+But U.S. travelers can expect a closer watch from the Department of the Treasury, which will now enforce the Trump administration’s ban against U.S. citizens spending money on companies controlled by the Cuban military.

 For Cuba, LeoGrande notes, that includes roughly half of the hotels and the tourist sector of the economy.